junxit/us-congress-code/title-42/chapter-6a/sec-300gg-5.md

 ### Effective Date

 Section effective for plan years beginning on or after Jan.
 1, 2014, see section 1255 of Pub.
 L. 111–148, set out as a note under section 300gg of this title.

+### Implementing Protections Against Provider Discrimination

+Pub.
+L. 116–260, div.
+BB, title I, § 108, Dec.
+27, 2020, 134 Stat.
+2859, provided that: “Not later than January 1, 2022, the Secretary of Health and Human Services, the Secretary of Labor, and the Secretary of the Treasury shall issue a proposed rule implementing the protections of section 2706(a) of the Public Health Service Act (42 U.S.C.
+300gg–5(a)).
+The Secretaries shall accept and consider public comments on any proposed rule issued pursuant to this subsection for a period of 60 days after the date of such issuance.
+Not later than 6 months after the date of the conclusion of the comment period, the Secretaries shall issue a final rule implementing the protections of section 2706(a) of the Public Health Service Act (42 U.S.C.
+300gg–5(a)).”